Yellowstone gRPC

 - yellowstone-grpc on GitHub - official client libraries and protobuf definitions

-- gRPC Limits — concurrent stream caps and payload size
+- gRPC Limits - connection caps and payload size